-In a nutshell, an Android phone is a powerful, high-tech smartphone that runs on Google’s Android operating system (OS) developed by Google and is used by a variety of mobile phone manufacturers.
+An Android phone is a powerful, high-tech smartphone that runs on the Android operating system (OS) developed by Google and is used by a variety of mobile phone manufacturers.

 In fact, Android powers a host of handsets from some of the biggest mobile manufacturers.

 To a certain extent, this is largely a matter of opinion.

 However, it is definitely worth noting that both Samsung and Google Pixel phones have been very favourably reviewed and have sold millions of units worldwide.

 Android phones range from state-of-the-art models to cheaper handsets.